-In the next step, we will tweak the parameters of Comet to better reflect the instrument's accuracy.
-Also, we will extend our pipeline with a false discovery rate (FDR) filter to retain only those identifications that will yield an FDR of < 1%.
+In the next step, we will tweak the parameters of OMSSA to better reflect the instrument's accuracy.
+Also, we will extend our pipeline with a false discovery rate (FDR) filter to retain only those identifications that will yeild an FDR of < 1 %.

-• Open the configuration dialog of CometAdapter.
-The dataset was recorded using an LTQ Orbitrap XL mass spectrometer, set the precursor_mass_tolerance to 5 and precursor_error_units to ppm.
+• Open the configuration dialog of OMSSAAdapter.
+The dataset was recorded using an LTQ Orbitrap XL mass spectrometer, set the precursor mass tolerance to a smaller value, say 5 ppm.
+Set precursor_mass_tolerance to 5 and precursor_error_units to ppm.